incendies/emreozdiyarcv/index.md

 ## Experience
 `December 2023 - now`
 __ Freelance Full Stack Developer and Game Developer
 - Working with some individuals and startup projects using NodeJS, ExpressJS, NextJS, React, Typescript, PHP and everything you need.
-Also, I make a small game.

 `October 2022 - December 2023`
 __wealthofgeeks.com and bosslevelgamer.com__, USA,
-_Senior SEO Specialist_
+_Head of SEO_
 - I was responsible for technical SEO tasks such as URL structure, crawling and indexing, structured data, 301 redirects, 404 pages, and Google Search Console.
 I also managed over 50 editors and fixed every additional SEO problem.
 WoG increased monthly visitors from 600,000 to 2.6 million during my time.

 `Jun 2018 - July 2022`
 __Freelance Software Developer__, Upwork, Fiverr
-- I have been working as a freelance back-end and frontend projects and writing my final thesis.
+- I have been working as a freelance back-end and front-end projects and writing my final thesis.

 `April 2020 - September 2021`
 __netflixjunkie.com__, USA,